LineageOS/lineage_wiki/_includes/templates/device_upgrade.md

    adb -d reboot
    ```
 {% else %}
-7. Once you have installed everything successfully, click the back arrow in the top left of the screen, then "Reboot system now".
+7. Once you have installed everything successfully, click the back arrow in the top left of the screen, then **Reboot system now**.
 {% endif %}

 {%- if device.custom_recovery_link or device.uses_twrp %}